-This page provides you with Film resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Film resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Film resume.

 Film resumes can be sometimes a little different than the standard resumes simply because you can have a wide range of experience in several areas of film such as post-production, being in the editor’s chair, directing and even being in front of the camera.
 However, what most employers are looking at is the type of work history or experience you have which is potentially suited to the role you’re applying for now, as well as the type of talent you have.

 Creating a film resume is not as confusing as it appears to be and with a little know-how it can be fairly simple.

 To begin your resume you want to ensure you start off with a rough draft of your training, work experience and of course, your education.
 It doesn’t have to be perfect or long-winded because employers don’t want to see a resume that stretches ten pages!
 However, you want to ensure whatever you are adding to the resume is relevant to the film industry, in particular to the job you hope to get now.